Recent research has led to some misleading headlines, some of which claim that vaping can cause cancer.

 Another issue is that most people who vape are also current or former cigarette smokers.

-The same 2018 study reported only of people who vape have never smoked cigarettes.
+The same 2018 study reported only

 This presents a challenge for researchers, as it’s difficult to determine which health effects are caused by vaping, cigarette use, or a combination of the two.